-Step Instructions Results 4.
-Import candidate packages into Automated Open Automated Application Converter, open the existing project you created in Configuring a Virtual Machine, and use Packages are listed on the Packages tab.
-Machines Packages Results Application the Package Import Wizard to add the ☑ ▲ ● Package Path Converter. packages that you identified in C:\AS2 Identifying Packages to Virtualize.
-Identifying Packages to Virtualize SampleApplicationTarget C:\AS2 📝 🤣 🌆 SampleKit C:\AS2
+Step Instructions Results

+4. Import candidate packages into Automated Open Automated Application Converter, open the existing project you created in Configuring a Virtual Machine, and use Packages are listed on the Packag es tab.

+Application the Package Import Wizard to add the 🗹 🔾 🔊 🕲 Package Path

+Converter.packages that you identified inIdentifying Packages to Virtualize. packages that you identified in 🔽 🛕 🌏 SampleApplicationSource C:\AS2(

+🔽 🧭 🌏 SampleApplicationTarget C:\AS2(

+identifying Fackages to virtualize. 🔽 🧭 🛃 SampleKit C:\AS2(

 Note • For instructions, see Selecting

 Packages from an AdminStudio

 Application Catalog.